-It's a frustrating wall, and you've probably run into it: your very expensive pre-trained model just won't follow instructions.
-The path forward may lie in mastering supervised fine-tuning (SFT), the technique that changes general-purpose language models into task-specific AI assistants that do what you need them to do.
+It's a frustrating wall to run into: your very expensive pre-trained model just won't follow instructions.
+A possible solution is supervised fine-tuning (SFT); a technique that turns general-purpose language models into task-specific AI assistants that do what you need them to do.

 What Is Supervised Fine-Tuning?

-SFT is a bridge between raw pre-trained language models and useful AI applications.
-While pre-training teaches models to predict the next token from massive text corpora, SFT trains models to follow instructions and respond appropriately to human queries.
+SFT is a bridge between raw language models and useful AI applications.
+While pre-training teaches models to predict the next token from massive datasets, SFT trains models to follow instructions and respond appropriately to human queries.

-The process works by taking a pre-trained model and continuing its training on carefully curated datasets of instruction-response pairs.
-These pairs typically consist of a human instruction or question and the desired model response.
+The process takes a pre-trained model and continues its training on curated datasets of instruction-response pairs.
+These pairs typically consist of a prompt and the desired response.
 For example, a training pair might include the instruction "Explain photosynthesis in simple terms" paired with a clear, educational response about how plants convert sunlight into energy.

-Unlike the unsupervised pre-training phase where models learn from raw text, SFT uses labeled examples that explicitly show the desired behavior.
-This targeted approach allows models to learn specific response patterns, formatting preferences, and domain knowledge.
+Unlike unsupervised pre-training where models learn from raw text, SFT uses labeled examples that explicitly show the desired behavior.
+This allows models to learn response patterns, formatting preferences, and domain knowledge.

-The SFT process has become important for creating AI assistants, chatbots, and specialized tools that need to interact naturally with users.
+Theis process is important for creating AI assistants, chatbots, and specialized tools that need to interact naturally with users.
 Even relatively small amounts of high-quality instruction data can dramatically improve a model's ability to follow directions and provide helpful responses.

 How Supervised Fine-Tuning Works